AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 Folder hierarchy can address two major concerns with regards to content management:

 * [Translation](#translation) - AEM manages translation of content by maintaining copies of content in locale-specific folders.
-* Organization - Folders are used to define a content hierarchy required to support translation needs as well as logically manage Content Fragments.
+* Organization - Folders are used to define a content hierarchy required to support translation needs and logically manage Content Fragments.

 AEM allows for a flexible content structure and a hierarchy can be arbitrarily large.
 However it is important to realize that any changes in folder structure may have unintended consequences for existing queries that [rely on the content path.](#developer) Therefore a well-defined hierarchy that is clearly set out in advance, can be helpful to your content authors.